mikerodionov/MSFT-Certifications/MSFT/AZ-305/AZ-305_Preparation_notes.md

 #### Virtual Private Networking (VPN)

 Providing private, encrypted connectivity to Azure virtual networks (encrypted tunnels) **across the internet**.
+Private connectivity over private IPs (but requires public IP for VPN termination point).
+You can also use VPN to arrange VNET to VNET connectivity, although VNET peering is used more frequently for that.

 Connecting on-premises/remote users to Azure - **P2S (Point-to-Site) VPN**
 Connecting on-premises/remote network to Azure - **S2S (Site-to-Site) VPN**